 That’s the way to treat a friend

 It could have been written a century ago.
 Longer.
 They could have used it in a Greek tragedy.

 Barely anybody noticed, at the time.
 Newman’s eponymous first record probably sold fewer than 5,000 copies, and of course never came close to the Billboard Hot 200.
 It was even out of print for about 15 years, beginning around 1980.
 There were some critics who praised the effort, and there might have been some solace in a congratulatory telegram that was sent, immediately upon the album’s release, by an English kid named McCartney, but other than that the thing sank without a bubble.

 Oh well.
 In later years, Randy would earn serious coin writing soundtracks for movies, most notably for Pixar titles like Toy Story, so he wasn’t about to starve or anything.
 Meanwhile, if he wasn’t going to be top of the pops, he could at least stay true to himself, and such has its own rewards, right?
 Sure!
-Better to stay true to yourself and be fabulously wealthy, though, that’s likely what Randy would say.
+Better to stay true to yourself and also be fabulously wealthy, though, is likely what Randy would say.

 2 comments on “Song of the Day: Randy Newman – I Think It’s Going to Rain Today”

 Randy Newman’s symphonic sensibilities paint a poignant, evocative portrait of the mundane.
 He can take a simple concept, statement or idea and make it incredibly moving.
 ‘Birmingham’ has always been a favourite: